 I first chose this casa for my characters trip to Venice.
 But the location wasn’t quite right.
 I found one similar with a better route to the Piazza San Marco and more bridges.
 It also has a little balcony and an attic.

-The next day Averill goes to the Piazza San Marco, that Napolean christened the drawing room of Europe.
+The next day Averill goes to the Piazza San Marco, that Napoleon christened the drawing room of Europe.

 His goal is Florian’s, the oldest coffee house in Europe.
 He’s joined by detective Michel Devaux and talk relationships and strategy.